Legislation Details

 Whereas, A commitment to keeping public work public reflects the community’s values of fairness, transparency, and responsible stewardship of public funds;

-RESOLVED, The City Administrator is directed to develop an “Interim Solution” to provide periodic cleaning of the downtown by City employees, under the direction of the Public Works Unit, along with any required budget amendment, if necessary, while the DDA is finalizing its Program for performing this work;
+RESOLVED, The City Administrator is directed to provide periodic and supplemental cleanings of the downtown by City employees, under the direction of the Public Works Unit, along with any required budget amendment, if necessary, while the DDA is developing its Program;

 RESOLVED, The City Council thanks the DDA for its initiative to develop and fund the Program and requests that the Program be performed by City employees;

-Sponsored by: Mayor Taylor and Councilmembers Radina, Eyer, and Harrison
+Sponsored by: Mayor Taylor and Councilmembers Radina, Eyer, Harrison and Cornell